 3.1.
 This Clause does not apply to travel insurance.
 Travel insurance is dealt with in Clause 14.

 3.2.
-If you book directly with us over the telephone, your contract will come into existence immediately (unless Clause 3.4 or 3.5 applies), and we will send you an email or letter confirming your travel arrangements, together with a link to an online summary of your booking that contains a link to these conditions.
-We will inform you at time of booking exactly what communications you will receive from us.
+If you book with us directly on the internet at ba.com or Iberia.com, your contract will come into existence immediately at the time your booking is completed (unless Clause 3.3 or 3.4 applies).
+Your booking is completed when you see a "Booking Confirmation" page on your screen.
+We will send you an email or letter confirming your travel arrangements, together with a link to an online summary of your booking that contains a link to these conditions.

 3.3.
 If you are resident of the United Kingdom or Ireland and have booked with us over the telephone and your departure date is more than 14 days after the date of your booking, your contract with us will come into force after 24 hours, during which time you are allowed to cancel your arrangements with us and receive a full refund, and will not be subject to any cancellation charges.